maschhoff/prpdf/README.md

 # PR PDF - scan documents explorer and automation
-Preview and Rename PDF Explorer\ For easy view, rename and move scanned PDF files.
+Preview and Rename PDF Explorer\ A webbased document explorer and automation.
+For easy view, rename and move scanned PDF files.

 ## Background and Motivation:
 I was searching for a easy to use solution to get my letters and paper digital.